Welcome | News | Research | CV | Personal | Blog | Contact |

 February 2023.
-I am spending another Spring semester in the School for Collective Intelligence in Rabat Morocco, where I am teaching a masters-level class on crowd computing, presenting an executive education workshop, carrying on my research, and very much enjoying long interesting conversations with my colleagues and he other visitors to the school.
+I am spending another Spring semester in the School for Collective Intelligence in Rabat Morocco, where I am teaching a masters-level class on crowd computing, presenting an executive education workshop, carrying on my research, living in the kasbah des oudayas (a UNESCO World Heritage Site), and enjoying long interesting conversations with students, colleagues and visitors to the school.

 November 2022.
 New paper!
 Eigenrating: A Technique for Increasing the Accuracy of Crowd-based Idea Filtering describes a way to increase the accuracy of crowd-based idea-filtering by applying dimensionality reduction to conventional (e.g. 1-5) idea ratings.